 - Mythology Gag: Part of The Huckleberry Hound Show theme song can be heard while Huck does his ski jump attempt.

 - As was also a habit songs from previous Christmas specials returned and in some cases sung by different characters.
+Also Herman's song is a reworked variation of Sam Sniperly's song from Oliver and the Artful Dodger.
+Which was probably shameless recycling but then again the two could be related.

 - Plot Hole: Boo-Boo can be heard singing during the opening song even though at that point he's still hibernating with Yogi.
 This being really strange due to the fact the song was returning from Casper's First Christmas but has Doggie Daddy now singing Quick Draw's lines yet doesn't have someone else sing Boo Boo's lines.